Loratadine relieves allergic symptoms.

 - Most people only need to take an antihistamine for a short while when they have symptoms.
 You should stop taking loratadine once your symptoms have eased.

 - Although loratadine is classed as a non-drowsy antihistamine, it can still cause drowsiness in a few people.
-If this happens to you, do not drive or use a bicycle, and do not use tools or machines.
+If you are affected by drowsiness, do not drive or use a bicycle, and do not use tools or machines.

 - If you drink alcohol while you are on loratadine, be aware of its effects on you and do not drink more than moderate amounts.
 Alcohol can increase the risk of side-effects from antihistamines - for instance, you may feel more drowsy than usual.

 Along with their useful effects, most medicines can cause unwanted side-effects although not everyone experiences them.
-The table below contains the most common one associated with loratadine.
-You will find a full list of the side-effects which can be associated with your medicine, is from the manufacturer's printed information leaflet supplied with your medicine.
-The unwanted effects often improve as your body adjusts to the new medicine, but speak with your doctor or pharmacist if any continue or become troublesome.
+The table below contains some of the more common ones associated with loratadine.
+The best place to find a full list of the side-effects which can be associated with your medicine, is from the manufacturer's printed information leaflet supplied with the medicine.
+Alternatively, you can find an example of a manufacturer's information leaflet in the reference section below.
+Speak with your doctor or pharmacist if any of the following continue or become troublesome.

 |Loratadine side-effects (these affect less than 1 in 10 people)||What can I do if I experience this?|